t3amj3ff/inkyHole/README.md

 Install from here:-
 https://github.com/pi-hole/pi-hole/#one-step-automated-install

-The Pi-Hole logo is © Pi-Hole, I had to make my own png.
+The Pi-Hole logo is © Pi-Hole.